Bank engine: Historic practice

 Special heavily constructed cabooses were sometimes used in helper areas.
 Ordinary cabooses were built as lightly as practical and might be crushed by the helper/pusher's force, which could be as much as 90 tons.
 The heavy cabooses allowed crews to avoid the time-consuming procedure of splitting the train just ahead of the caboose.

 Pushers/helpers were commonly designed to provide extreme power for very short runs; as a result they could not push at full power for very far before steam pressure dropped.
 If it could push enough to get the train to the top of the grade, then it could build up pressure while coasting back down and while waiting for the next train to come along.
 This practice was common in Europe.

 Since it was not possible to remotely control a steam locomotive, each helper had to have a full crew on board.
 Careful coordination was required between engine crews to assure that all locomotives were operated in a consistent manner.
 Standard whistle signals were employed to tell the helper crew when to apply power, drift or brake.
 A misunderstanding of signals by a pusher locomotive crew could result in a major wreck if the lead locomotive applied brakes while the bank engine was still applying power.
 The usual result was that the train would experience a violent run-in (an abrupt bunching of train slack), resulting in the derailment of part or all of the train.

-The town of Helper, Utah was named after these engines, as it was where helper engines were kept to assist on the climb to Soldier Summit.
+The town of Helper, Utah, was named after these engines.
+It was where helper engines were kept to assist on the climb to Soldier Summit.